-In this example, we have created a new library, creating an initial (fairly empty) release.
+Consider the example of creating a new subsystem named Foo.
+This in turn creates an initial (fairly empty) release.
 In creating the control point we had the option of specifying the name of the first release.
-Let us assume we named it KK_O, representing the first major release of a subsystem named Kernel.
-This release is automatically established as the release for our session, since we created the library.
-For existing libraries, we must explicitly establish the release for our session (which is preserved as session state).
-Operations on the library are with respect to the specified release.
+Let us assume we named it F_0_0, representing the first release of the subsystem Foo.
+We can specify that the F_0_0 release of Foo is part of our session configuration.
+Operations on any control point are with respect to the specified release.
 For example, the first operation on the newly created library might be to create several new Ada units.
-This would update the current subsystem configuration to reflect the new objects (and the current versions of those objects).
+This would update the release to reflect the new objects (and the current versions of those objects).

-2.4.3.4.
+3.3.4.
 Compilation and Semantic Consistency.

-A component of the subsystem state automatically created with the library is a set of switches.
-These switches are primarily to control compilation options, and are passed to any compilation that occurs in the library.
+In accordance with section 2.3.4., each release includes compilation switches and a target key.
+For our example, assume that we have let the target key default to the R1000.
+The switches control compilation options, and are passed to any compilation that occurs in the control point.
 Switches can be set on a per release basis.
-Consistent with the directory model (2.2.4), we can compile, elaborate and execute units in the subsystem.
-The configuration policy allows the system to view the library as a single set of units, and ignore version issues.
-The compilation facilities (both interctive and batch) use the session configuration to extract the release configuration, and then use the release configuration must include all units (including imported units) required to establish the full compilation context.
+Consistent with section 2.5, we can compile, elaborate and execute units in the subsystem.
+The configuration mechanism allows the system to view the release as a single set of units, and ignore version issues.
+The compilation facilities (both interactive and batch) use the session configuration to determine release of the subsystem, and then compile with respect to that release.
+As discussed in 2.5.3, the system automatically maintains semantic consistency within a release.